 Brand new Metal Halide bulbs are very bright.
 But they lose lumens very quickly.
 Even after only 6 months of use, there is a noticeable loss in lumen output from these fixtures.

 Maintenance Factor of LEDs

-What is maintenance factor?
-It is an estimate on how much the initial lumens reduces within a lighting scheme.
-This is a very important to calculate as it will tell us how much light their will be in a space a few years down the line.
-This allows us to plan and install the proper and correct amount of fixtures into our building.
-And then understand at what point you might have to address diminished light levels.
+What is a maintenance factor?
+It is an estimate of how much the initial lumens are reduced within a lighting scheme.
+This is very important to calculate as it will tell us how much light there will be in a space a few years down the line.
+This allows us to plan and install the proper and correct number of fixtures into a building.
+And then you must understand at what point you might have to address diminished light levels.